 As noted above, obesity can be a problem for people with bipolar disorder.
 In some of these cases, the weight gain could be caused by use of certain medications for bipolar disorder.
 The medications may cause metabolic changes that prevent your body from burning calories as efficiently as it did before.
 Or the drugs could simply increase your appetite.

 The following types of medications can potentially cause weight gain:

 - mood stabilizers

 If you find that you’re suddenly gaining weight after starting any of these medications, talk to your doctor.
 If you have uncontrolled weight gain, you may need to try a different medication.
 However, never stop taking a medication or change your dosage without talking to your doctor first.

 In other cases, increasing the amount of exercise you do could help you lose the weight.
 Exercise burns calories and can build muscle, both of which can help you shed pounds.

 Bipolar disorder is a lifelong condition, but it can be managed with proper treatment.
 While medication is typically the primary treatment option for bipolar disorder, exercise can help too.
-In many cases, it can help reduce bipolar symptoms, as well as lessen the increased risk of certain health conditions associated with bipolar disorder.
+In many cases, it can help reduce symptoms of bipolar disorder, as well as lessen the increased risk of certain health conditions associated with bipolar disorder.

-For people with bipolar disorder, the Anxiety and Depression Association of America recommends working out for 30 minutes, 3-5 days per week.
+For people with bipolar disorder, the Anxiety and Depression Association of America recommends working out for 30 minutes, 3 to 5 days per week.
 So talk to your doctor about including exercise into your treatment plan.
 And be sure to do the following:

 - Check with your doctor before starting a new exercise regimen, especially if you’re new to exercise.